Airline SAS cuts up to 5,000 jobs due to pandemic

-STOCKHOLM (Reuters) - Scandinavian airline SAS (SAS.ST) said on Tuesday it could reduce its workforce by up to 5,000 full-time positions due to plunging demand and travel restrictions during the coronavirus outbreak.
+STOCKHOLM (Reuters) - Scandinavian airline SAS (SAS.ST) said on Tuesday it could reduce about half its workforce as it struggles to survive the coronavirus outbreak.

+Big airlines across the world are cutting costs and anouncing layoffs over plunging demand and travel restrictions due to the pandemic.

+British Airways (ICAG.L) said earlier this month it would suspend more than 30,000 cabin crew and ground staff, while Lufthansa (LHAG.DE) said two-thirds of staff will work reduced hours after it grounded much of its fleet.

-Airlines worldwide are cutting flights and costs due to the pandemic, and SAS said in a statement it expected limited activity during the key summer season.
+SAS said in Tuesday’s statement that it expected limited activity during the key summer season and could cut up to 5,000 full-time positions.

-The company said last month that it would temporarily lay off up to 10,000 employees, or 90% of the airline’s total workforce, as the coronavirus brought international travel to a near standstill in March, while domestic travel has also been severely impacted.
+The company said last month it would temporarily lay off up to 10,000 employees, or 90% of the total workforce, as the coronavirus brought international travel to a near standstill in March, while domestic travel has also been severely impacted.

 SAS CEO Rickard Gustafson said demand would probably be substantially lower this year and in 2021, while more normal levels could be reached in 2022.